1 Introduction

 Several key interpretations from the spatio-temporal hedonic regression model can be made.
 Firstly, the intercept in this model represents the estimated average price when all continuous variables are set to zero and categorical variables are at their reference levels.
 This average value, estimated to be BND 176,000 (95% CI 130,000–222,000), represents the “baseline value associated with owning freehold land”.
 This encompasses various minimum costs associated with constructing a liveable property, including planning permission, legal fees, and infrastructure expenses such as access roads, water, electricity, and high-speed broadband (Basu and Thibodeau 1998; European Commission.
 Eurostat 2013).

 Secondly, the analysis also identifies significant price differentials across property types.
 Comparing baseline costs again, the price ranking in ascending order is terrace (BND 62,000), semi-detached (BND 83,000), detached (BND 97,000), apartment (BND 126,000).
 This ranking highlights the relatively poor value proposition of apartments, further reinforcing the strong cultural preference driving demand for landed properties and larger living spaces in Brunei (Hassan 2023; Ng et al. 2022).
-The price hierarchy also suggests that buying land to develop properties independently is an economically unfavorable option for buyers in Brunei.
+The price hierarchy also suggests that buying land to develop properties independently is an economically unfavourable option for buyers in Brunei.
 The scarcity of land transactions in the data supports this and also past observations by (Jamil et al. 2025; Ng et al. 2022).
 One explanation is due to the challenges in securing financial loans for land purchases, which banks may view as riskier compared to ready-built properties.

-Thirdly, temporal dynamics in the housing market reveal an autoregressive structure of order 2 (AR(2)) influencing the spatio-temporal random effects.
+Thirdly, temporal dynamics in the housing market reveal an autoregressive structure of order two influencing the spatio-temporal random effects.
 Previous studies have indeed found that the housing market is characterized by a lagged response to market changes (Cohen et al. 2016; Nagaraja et al. 2011; Wang and Ready 2005).
 Effectively, the housing market in Brunei potentially takes up to two quarters to fully incorporate the effects of market changes or economic shocks.
 The relationship between past and present prices is not simply linear, but rather more complex.
 This could be due to factors such as market cycles, seasonality, or unexpected events that can cause sudden price swings (Elhorst 2022).
 This finding underscores the importance of considering both recent and slightly older market conditions when predicting property prices and highlights the necessity of timely yet measured regulatory adjustments to stabilize the housing market.

 6.2 Clustering of house prices in Brunei